mjl-p4/accelerated_io_tools/README.md

 {3,0,0} '4','dave','long    extra stuff here'
 {4,0,0} '5error_no_tab',null,'short'
 ```
-Note the extra `error` attribute is added and it is populated whenever the input line of text does not match the supplied number of attributes.
+Note the extra `error` attribute is added and is not null whenever the input line of text does not match the specified number of attributes.
 The given filesystem object is opened and read once with the fopen/fread/fclose call family; it can be a file, symlink, fifo or any other object that supports these calls.

 Example CSV ingest and store from multiple files:
 ```